asieke/asset-allocation/AssetAllocation.md

 - It is similarly difficult to predict the performance of an asset class, **however**, we can reliably look at history to understand patterns in the relationships between different asset classes.
 - A classic example would be the relationship between stocks and bonds.
 Typically during periods when stocks are performing well, bonds will perform poorly.
 Conversely when bonds are performing poorly stocks typically perform well.
 - This relationship between stocks and bonds would be known as an inverse correlation.
+- The table below shows the historical return and risk of the four most common asset classes over the past 30 years.
+Additionally it shows the correlations between 2 asset classes.
+A correlation of 1 would mean every time asset A increases, asset B also increases.
+A correlation of -1 would mean every time asset A increases, asset B decreases.

   | Asset Class | Return | Risk | Equities | Cash | Bonds | Real Estate |
   | ----------- | ------ | ------ | -------- | ----- | ----- | ----------- |
   | Equities | 11.45% | 17.78% | 1 | -0.2 | -0.02 | 0.68 |